What Your Period Says About Your Health

 Polyps might become cancer, and endometrial cancer can cause heavy post-menopausal bleeding.

-Knowing what is ‘normal’ for you helps you establish when things are not right so keep a check on your period cycle and if anything unusual is occurring then do check with your doctor.
+Keep a check on your period cycle – use a diary if it helps – and note if anything unusual is occurring.
+If it is then do check with your doctor.